Bruce Rioch: Bolton Wanderers

 Rioch's next stop was at Bolton Wanderers, becoming manager in May 1992.
 In his first season they beat cup holders Liverpool 2–0 at Anfield in an FA Cup replay which many fans feel was the start of Bolton's resurgence.
 They finished runners-up in Division Two and won promotion to Division One.
 The following year Bolton finished in a respectable mid-table position as well as beating Premier League opponents Arsenal, Everton and Aston Villa in the F.A cup.
 In the 1994/95 season they were League Cup losing finalists to Liverpool and beat Reading 4–3 in extra time in the Division One playoff final after being 2–0 down at half time.

 The playoff final victory was Rioch's last game as Bolton manager.
 A few weeks later he accepted the Arsenal manager's job and was replaced at Bolton by Roy McFarland.
-He is considered to be one of the best Bolton managers of all time by the club's supporters.
+He is considered to be the best Bolton manager of all time by the club's supporters.